lcsabi/gobit/pkg/bencode/README.md

 # bencode

-This package implements a Bencode encoder and decoder as defined in the [BitTorrent Specification](https://wiki.theory.org/BitTorrentSpecification#Bencoding).
+This package implements a performant Bencode encoder and decoder as defined in the [BitTorrent Specification](https://wiki.theory.org/BitTorrentSpecification#Bencoding).

 ## Features